magento/devdocs/guides/v2.2/cloud/project/new-relic.md

   - Services
 ---

-[New Relic for application performance management (APM)](https://docs.newrelic.com/docs/apm/new-relic-apm/getting-started/introduction-new-relic-apm) is a software analytics product that helps you analyzed and improve application interactions.
+[New Relic for application performance management (APM)](https://docs.newrelic.com/docs/apm/new-relic-apm/getting-started/introduction-new-relic-apm) is a software analytics product that helps you analyze and improve application interactions.
 New Relic APM is available to all {{site.data.var.ece}} accounts and provides the following features:

 -  **Focus on specific transactions**—Actively mark and monitor key customer actions in your site, such as adding to the cart, checking out, or processing a payment.
 -  **Database query monitoring**—Locate and monitor database queries affecting performance.